tayyyTF/TF2ServerForNoobs/README.md

 - Retain full access to the server console.
 This script abstracts the already convenient LinuxGSM (found here: https://gameservermanagers.com/).
 You retain full control over your server using LinuxGSM.

+# Requirements

+- A server running a recent version of Ubuntu Linux (preferably 32-bit, although 64-bit does work), with the ability to run bash scripts.
+- Root access to said server

 # Other Tips

 You will need to enter your API key(s) in the installation script for logs.tf and demos.tf for the auto-upload functionality to work.